thomas-shares/flot-demo/README.md

 # flot

-Sample of how to use Clojure, ClojureScript, jQuery, Flot and Chors
+Sample of how to use Clojure, ClojureScript, jQuery, http-kit, Flot and Chord.

 ## Installation